swastik-bhandari/Matrix-Multiplication-Pair-Counter/README.md

 📝 LICENSE:

-© 2025 Swastik Bhandari.
+Copyright © 2025 Swastik Bhandari.
 All rights reserved.

-This code and the idea behind it are original and authored by Swastik Bhandari.
-No part of this repository may be used, reproduced, modified, or published — in academic papers, commercial products, or derivative works — without explicit written permission from the author.
+This private repository contains code and documentation for a novel Matrix Chain Multiplication algorithm.
+Access is granted solely for review and collaboration purposes.
+No use, reproduction, modification, or distribution is permitted without written permission from the author.
+Contact swastik3223@student.ku.edu.np for inquiries.

 -------------------------------------------------------------------------------